Video. 1 –

 Fig. 2 – Stratigraphic position of paleoanthropology discoveries charted in time.

 ‘Man-the Hunter’ is a popular hypothesis to explain human evolution.
 Primatologist and evolutionary anthropologist Richard Wrangham offers a counter narrative to a weapon-wielding patriarchy: Cooking food around a fire set in motion the evolutionary cascade that made us human.
 The reciprocal relationship between jaw and brain size is illustrated in this animation.
-Freed from generating compressive force to pulverize raw food, the jaw shrinks, the face flattens frontally, facial expression and speech develop, and complex social relationships emerge.
+Freed from generating sufficient force to pulverize raw food, the jaw shrinks, the face flattens frontally, facial expression and speech emerge, and complex social relationships develop.

 project team: